 Language is dynamic and intrinsically social.
 The creation of signs and the participants' prior communicative experiences, social understandings, and knowledge of language become embedded in each particular situation.
 The processes of communication are not dependent on any other set of a priori standards.
 Therefore language is a historical, social, and cognitive phenomenon.

-Participants may contribute data and/or perspectives on all forms of communication: spoken as well as written (modern and old), language among children or adults, language produced by social minorities/majorities.
-We also welcome the integration of drawings, pictures, layout, voice qualities, gestures and performances whenever such materials and actions seem to help the involved parties to organize their processes of communication.
+Participants were invited to contribute data and/or perspectives on all forms of communication: spoken as well as written (modern and old), language among children or adults, language produced by social minorities/majorities.
+Welcome were also the integration of drawings, pictures, layout, voice qualities, gestures and performances whenever such materials and actions seem to help the involved parties to organize their processes of communication.

-The symposium aims to facilitate a dialogue among researchers about the way a variety of requisite factors are related to the creation of language - most
+The symposium aimed to facilitate a dialogue among researchers about the way a variety of requisite factors are related to the creation of language - most

 fundamentally the biophysical and social conditions of human beings in time and space.
-We invite researchers from different fields of studies to explore the
+Researchers from different fields of studies were invited to explore the

 seamlessness between various modes of expression when these are involved in processes of conventionalization.